-This is a good week for excellent deals on air fryers.
+If you’re looking for a cheap air fryer, this is the place.
 Air fryers use only a fraction of the cooking oil needed for deep frying.
 Often a few squirts of an oil-based cooking spray are all you’ll need.
-We found super deals on air fryers from Instant Pot, Chefman, Dash, Ninja, and more.
+We found excellent air fryer deals from Instant Pot, Chefman, Dash, Ninja, and more.
 If you’re wondering about air frying and convection cooking (they both cook with hot air), we cover that, too, below the deals.
 You probably clicked on this post to see the best air fryer deals, so scroll down to find them.

 - Dash 2-Quart Compact Air Fryer — $50, was $70

 - GoWISE USA 3.5-Liter Programmable Air Fryer — $71, was $150

 - Proctor Silex 1.5-Liter Air Fryer — $78, was $86